 The integration between tequila industries, bagasse utilization, and new alternative uses for agaves, could provide excellent results generating several environmental, economic, and social benefits.

 Some suggested literature on Agave as biofuel:

-Short rotation forestry is often not viable in many cold and semiarid regions and require from specific woody crops that produce low yields, but have also very low costs.
+Short-rotation forestry is often not viable in many cold and semiarid regions and requires specific woody crops that produce low yields, but also have very low costs.

 That is the case of Siberian elm, a novel woody crop developed in the Mediterranean with high potential for the biomass sector.
-The species require some development and breeding, and it has already shown enough evidences to be used as feedstock in several areas above 300mm of annual rainfall.
-Siberian elm (Ulmus pumila) can be a good alternative for biomass production in the Mediterranean areas.
-Some reports from Spain and Italy trials, in very poor soils have shown that Siberian elm can grow with low inputs, and productions as high as 12 oven dried tons per year where results showed that genetic differences are also very important.
+The species require some development and breeding, and it has already shown enough evidence to be used as feedstock in several areas above 300mm of annual rainfall.
+Siberian elm under rain-fed conditions is to be considered as feedstock (Ulmus pumila) can in large scaled bioenergy projects. be a good alternative for biomass production in the Mediterranean areas.
+Some reports from Spain and Italy trials, in very poor soils have shown that Siberian elm can grow with low inputs, and production as high as 12 oven-dried tons per year where results showed that genetic differences are also very important.

-The production under rain-fed conditions in the Mediterranean is a limiting factor for poplars, willows and many other species in short rotation coppice (SRC) systems.
-Eucalyptus in some regions can have higher yields but many disadvantages regarding soil and water impacts have been also reported, while some specific solutions with drought resistant crops could be a possible manner to achieve profitable yields to farmers in areas with few realistic alternatives.
+The production under rain-fed conditions in the Mediterranean is a limiting factor for poplars, willows, and many other species in short rotation coppice (SRC) systems.
+Eucalyptus in some regions can have higher yields but many disadvantages regarding soil and water impacts have also been reported, while some specific solutions with drought-resistant crops could be a possible manner to achieve profitable yields for farmers in areas with few realistic alternatives.

 Some publications about Siberian elm in constraint environments:

 Ulmus Pumila under Irrigate and Rain-fed Continental Conditions in the First Year of Growth